suman/interview-preparation-content/README.md

 parentObj();
 ```
+In normal scenario when the function is invoked then the scopes of variables of that funcion is destroyed, but here even after invoked parent() function, the variable fatherName is not destroyed, because parentObj() is a clousre function which can access the variable fatherName and does console its value from inner funciton.

 ### Event Loop

  JavaScript is single thread language with asynchronous behaviour.
 Let’s understand the event loop with the example.
 Here we have three line of codes